bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 published: false

 ---
+## Gradle Runner vs Android Build

+In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps.

 ## About Gradle tasks

 A `gradle` task is a process you can run with `gradle`.
 You can run these tasks by running `gradle TASK-TO-RUN` in your Command Line / Terminal.